Bhuvan-2005/AI-Chatbot/DISCLAIMER.md

 ## No Warranty

-The code and model are provided “as is” without any warranty, express or implied, including but not limited to fitness for a particular purpose or non-infringement.
+The code and model are provided "as is" without any warranty, express or implied, including but not limited to fitness for a particular purpose or non-infringement.
 The author does not guarantee the accuracy, safety, or reliability of the model’s outputs.

 ## Precautions for Contact